Kimberly Jeong

 • Washington University

-Kimberly Jeong gives cello lessons for the music department and is the Interim Director of Strings.
+Kimberly Jeong gives cello lessons for the music department and is the Director of Strings.

-Korean Canadian cellist Kimberly Jeong strongly believes in the inherent power of music and its unique ability to connect with people transcending culture, age, race, and socioeconomic background.
-She is a strong advocate of this belief, and she feels honored to have the ability to share her story through the music that she loves with her audiences, students, and community members.
+Korean Canadian cellist Kimberly Jeong deeply believes in the transformative power of music and its unique ability to connect people across cultures, generations, and backgrounds.
+She feels honored to share her story with audiences, students, and community members through the music that she loves.